Research

 Estimating Excess Mortality due to Female Genital Mutilation, joint with Heather Flowe & James Rockey, Scientific Reports vol. 13, 1-9, (2023)

-Selected field research in progress:
+Selected research in progress:

 Non-fatal Strangulation Laws and Female Homicides (joint with Dercio De Assis, Sonia Oreffice & Climent Quintana-Domeque) [Early draft available upon request]